 PCB Signal Impedance

 It is hard to get the right impedance on a 0.062" (1.6mm) doubled sided PCB on thin tracks and prototype design rules.
 (Online impedance calculator: here)

 Due to the relative distances, edge coupling will have a significant effect.
-Normally you are supposed...Read more »
+Normally you are supposed to maintain a few d clearance...Read more »